Jiff21/docker_qa_baglz/README.md

 ```

 Dev:
-If you are changing the project you may need to run `chmod +x release.sh` to create new releases.
+If you are changing the project you may need to Login to Docker `docker login` (or through gui) then run `chmod +x release.sh` to create new releases.
 Do not bump version number prior to release, shell script does that which provides something for it to commit which prevents an error.